emilgras/semester-project/digital-ocean-guide.md

 This last command will run the downloads.sh script.
 Basically, 3 things happens in this script:

 1. This step downloads about 700 HTML files containing roughly 38,000 zip file links (urls).
-It will take about 30                minutes.
+It will take about 30 minutes

 2. This step will loop through all url’s and download the actual zip files.
-This will take 36 to 48 hours.
+This will take 36 to 48 hours

-3. Create a tar archive of all the zipped files.
+3. Create a tar archive of all the zipped files